• About Us

 Scriptural Affirmations and Blessings to Speak Over Your Children

-As a biracial family I love taking some of the beautiful things from my Mexican heritage and adapting it to our multicultural family.
-One of those things is speaking a blessing over our children.
+As a biracial family, I love taking some of the beautiful things from my Mexican heritage and adapting it to our multicultural family.
+One of those cultural things I have always loved is the tradition of speaking a blessing over your children.

-In Latin America, the word “bendiciones” is regularly heard amongst families as the children leave their home to go about their day.
+In Latin America, the word “bendiciones” is regularly performed as children leave their homes to go about their day.
 This word means “blessings”.
-Parents give a “blessing” to their children and kids ask for it if parents forget that consist of a prayer, verse, or words of wisdom.
-What makes this ritual so powerful it is spoken on a daily basis.
+Parents give a “blessing” to their children and if parents forget kids ask for it.
+It consists of prayer, verse, or words of wisdom.
+What makes this ritual so powerful is it’s spoken on a daily basis.

-I have taken this Hispanic ritual and adapted to fit our family.
-As we try to live out a Christ-centered home I strongly believe in speaking scriptural affirmations over my children.
-I haven’t always done this, I mostly just prayed for my kids when they were babies.
+I have taken this Hispanic ritual and adapted it to fit into our family.
+As we try to live out the basics of a Christ-centered home I strongly believe in speaking scriptural affirmations over my children.
+I haven’t always done this, I mostly just prayed for my kids when they were babies but when I did start it made a world of a difference.

 Praying Scripture

-But years ago, I started praying scripture over them, I would do this in the privacy of my time with God.
-This was good but I wanted it to carry over to affirmations they could hear me say and hold onto in their day but alas the crazy demands of mothering in the morning took over and I was doing everything but that.
+So years ago, I started praying scripture over them, I would do this in the mornings as I talked to God.
+This was a good thing but I also wanted it to carry over to speaking affirmations over them that they could hear me say and hold onto throughout their day.
+Well, the crazy demands of the morning would leave me doing everything but that.

-Our mornings challenges became more frequent so after a series of lots of negative and frustrating mornings I new somethings had to change.
+Our morning challenges became more frequent so after a series of lots of negative and frustrating mornings, I knew some things had to change.
 I began sharing the responsibility of morning tasks with my family instead of trying to do it all.
 This helped ease the morning stress for me and my kids were no longer leaving our home with my last words being a reprimand and my frustrated mom face.

-On our ride home I pray with them just before we turn the corner to the street their school is on.
+So on our morning ride to school, I pray with them before I drop them off.
 I like to pray scripture over them.
-So this is what the scriptural affirmation of Mark 12:30 may sound like, “Heavenly Father, May Ethan, Aiden and Mateo love you with all their heart, soul, mind and strength as they go about their day, walk the halls and enter their classrooms, when no one is looking, when they are center stage…”
+So this is what the scriptural affirmation of Mark 12:30 may sound like when I pray, “Heavenly Father, May Ethan, Aiden, and Mateo love you with all their heart, soul, mind, and strength as they go about their day, walk the halls and enter their classrooms when no one is looking and when they are around others.”

-As each child gets out of the car each of them give me a kiss on the cheek and they get their blessing.
+As each child gets out of the car or leaves my house in the morning each of them gives me a kiss on the cheek and then I speak a blessing over them.
 I took one of my favorite passages in Isaiah 43: 1-5 for their blessing.
 This is what I always start off with, “You are loved.
 You are known.
 You are precious in God’s sight.
 I love you!”
 If I forget they remind me.
 They know it by heart.
-My prayer is that when they get older they will hear God’s word echo in their heart and sing over them when they need to remember.
+My prayer is that when they get older they will hear God’s word echo in their heart and sing over them when they need to remember the truth of His love and our love.

-God’s word that was planted in my heart from my childhood to this very day.
+God’s word was planted in my heart from early on in my childhood.
+My

 Construct Your Own Scriptural Affirmations